 Skip to main content

+What is interaction?
 Inter – between.
 Action – doing, acting.
+The middle ground.

 We often long for interaction.
 A real meeting where we focus on something we have between us.

-Many many buzzwords here: collaboration, co-creation, collaboration.
+Several buzzwords here: collaboration, co-creation, cooperation.

 Co- as a prefix means something that is common, shared.

 An interesting difference compared to the prefix inter-.
-Inter as a prefix is points to something that is between us.
+Inter as a prefix points to something that is between us.